Walks from Lincoln

 Lunch: Numerous refreshment options in Nettleham.

-Saxilby Station to Lincoln Station
+Saxilby to Lincoln

-the Foss Dyke section is excellent.
+The Foss Dyke section is excellent.
 A largely flat, very accessible route following the Foss Dyke canal on firm tarmac or gravel paths for most of the way and with a short grassy section near the Pyewipe Inn.
 The final couple of miles leave the canal to follow a decent but noisy pavement alongside the busy A57.
 Follows the Foss Dyke; Lincoln Cathedral is visible from a long way off.

 Lunch: Excellent chippy on the approach to Saxilby station; cafe by the A57 junction.